Shoulder Pain Overview

 Bursae are small, fluid-filled sacs that are located in joints throughout the body, including the shoulder.
 They act as cushions between bones and the overlying soft tissues, and help reduce friction between the gliding muscles and the bone.

 Sometimes, excessive use of the shoulder leads to inflammation and swelling of the bursa between the rotator cuff and part of the shoulder blade known as the acromion.
 The result is a condition known as subacromial bursitis.
 Bursitis often occurs in association with rotator cuff tendinitis.
-The many tissues in the shoulder can become inflamed and painful.
+The many tissues in the shoulder can become inflamed and cause shoulder pain.
 Many daily activities, such as combing your hair or getting dressed, may become difficult.

 A tendon is a cord that connects muscle to bone.
 Most tendinitis is a result of a wearing down of the tendon that occurs slowly over time, much like the wearing process on the sole of a shoe that eventually splits from overuse.

-Generally, tendinitis is one of two types:
+Generally, tendinitis is one of two types, both of which can cause shoulder pain:

 - Excessive ball throwing or other overhead activities during work or sport can lead to acute tendinitis.